gowrijsuria/Analysis-and-Modelling-of-BitTorrent/README.md

 # Analysis-and-Modelling-of-BitTorrent
-Studying and Understanding “​Modeling and Performance Analysis of BitTorrent-Like Peer-to-Peer Networks​”

-# Objectives:
 * Studying and Understanding (the research paper) “​Modeling and Performance Analysis of BitTorrent-Like Peer-to-Peer Networks​”.
 * Literature Survey (on P2P networks and BitTorrents) within the scope of the main